 Why you need a Master Services Agreement (MSA)

-At Law 365 like to see long-lasting ventures between businesses.
+At Law 365 we like to see long-lasting ventures between businesses.
 If you intend to collaborate on several projects with a client, it makes sense (and will save hours of time) to build a Master Services Agreement (MSA).
-This agreement will outline all your framework terms for future projects with the client, simplifying and speeding-up contractual negotiations, and giving you back valuable time to do what you do best.
+This agreement will outline all your framework terms for future projects with the client, simplify and speed up contractual negotiations, and give you back valuable time to do what you do best.